aaronbloomfield/ccc/hws/auction/index.md

 ### Task 2: IAcutioneer interface

 This task is to understand the IAuctioneer interface.
 Formally the task is to develop an `Auctioneer` contract that implements the following `IAuctioneer` interface below.
 The provided [IAuctioneer.sol](IAuctioneer.sol.html) ([src](IAuctioneer.sol)) file has more comments for this interface.
+There is a lot that some of these funcctions have to do, and that is specified in the comments in the IAuctioneer.sol file.

 Your contract line must be *exactly*: